 Agile methodology is great for software development or IT projects.
 But it is also relevant for management.
 These methods took roots among developers, who were constantly being interrupted.
 The variety of tasks and having to deal with emergencies complicated the prioritisation of their daily work.

-Management response was to strengthen the discipline and organisation of development teams through agile methodology.
+Management response was to strengthen the discipline and organization of development teams through agile methodology.

 The developers have created a flexible structure which adapts to the continuous demands of both internal and external players.
-It allows you to re-prioritise tasks while respecting the broader strategy of a product.
+It allows you to re-prioritize tasks while respecting the broader strategy of a product.

-‘Scrum’ and ‘sprint’, ‘agile methodology’ and ‘iterations’ are words that have become symbolic of this very productive organisation.
+‘Scrum’ and ‘sprint’, ‘agile methodology’ and ‘iterations’ are words that have become symbolic of this very productive organization.
 Successfully.

-The adaptability and increase in transparency of this organisation convinced us to apply these methods to all of our teams.
+The adaptability and increase in transparency of this organization convinced us to apply these methods to all of our teams.